val09072010/jira2proj/README.md

 ```
 ### Input

-#### config.py

-- path to JIRA ssl certificate
-- path to file with Milestones you must have for each feature/story, i.e.:
-  * Requirements baselined
-  * Access provided
-  * Development started
-  * Development
-  * Development finished
-  * etc.
-- JIRA fields which will be requested from server

 #### config_local.py
 **Note:** You should create file _config_local.py_ in the same dir and add the actual values
 ```python